Key Points

 Shifting to Sustainable Food Packaging: A Step-by-Step Guide

 Sustainable food packaging doesn’t necessarily mean a full overhaul.
 Even small startups can find ways to transition to more sustainable food packaging.
+Here’s a step-by-step guide for how your brand can implement sustainable packaging:

 Step 1: Focus on Progress, Not Perfection